Gameday Parking Information

 Turner on Target...

-Continuing to prove his worth in big games, Turner is now 4-0 as a starter against ranked opponents (also with wins over No. 20 Clemson and No. 23 Cal in 2008; win over No. 8 Boston College in 2007).
-He also played an integral role in the other such game (win over No. 10 Rutgers in 2007) during Maryland's four-game winning streak against ranked foes.
+Continuing to prove his worth in big games, Turner is 5-0 as a starter against ranked opponents (also with wins over No. 20 Clemson, No. 23 Cal and No. 21 Wake Forest in 2008; win over No. 8 Boston College in 2007).
+He also played an integral role in the other such game (win over No. 10 Rutgers in 2007) during Maryland's winning streak against ranked foes.
 The Simi Valley, Calif., native has yet to throw an interception vs. a ranked opponent.
-In four games vs. the top 25, Turner has completed 94 of 137 passes (68.6 percent) for 1,135 yards and seven TDs.
+In six games vs. the top 25, Turner has completed 110 of 168 passes (65.4 percent) for 1,276 yards and seven TDs.

-Turner has also been sharp on third down this season, completing 62 percent (38 of 61) of his passes.
+Turner has also been sharp on third down this season, completing 58 percent (54 of 94) of his passes.
+His latest third-down heroics came when he completed an 18-yard strike to WR Ronnie Tyler on third-and-10 during the game-winning drive vs. UNC.

 Through the Uprights...